 Set A Budget:

 There is always something to buy at every corner of Dubai, especially if you visit Deira gold souk, Al Farida, the Dubai Mall, and the Spice Souk.
-However, you must work with your budget to avoid overspending.
+However, there are also plenty of things to do in Dubai on a budget, so you must work with your funding to avoid overspending.

 Are PDAs allowed?